A JWST investigation into the bar fraction at redshifts 1 < z < 3: Summary and conclusions

-Two co-authors visually classified all galaxies in the optimised JWST samples as disc or non-disc galaxies and found a disc fraction $f_{D} \sim 0.40 \pm 0.14$.
-The fraction of bars in disc galaxies was thus derived for two redshift bins, $1 \leq z \leq 2$ and $2 < z \leq 3$, with robust photometric redshifts.
-The bar fractions we found in JWST F444W are, respectively, $\approx 19$\% and $\approx 7$\% for the lower and higher redshift bins.
-In HST F160W, we found the bar fractions to be $\approx 6$\% and $\approx 1$\% for the lower and higher redshift bins, respectively.
-We thus found the bar fraction to be approximately three to four times greater in JWST F444W than in HST F160W in the lower redshift bin, showing that the detectability of stellar bars depends greatly on the wavelength range and the sensitivity of the instrument.
+To observe the evolution of stellar bars in disc galaxies, we used published disc classifications from \citet[][JWST disc classifications]{Ferreira_2022}{}{} and \citet[][HST disc classifications]{Kartaltepe_2015}{}{}.
+The fraction of bars in disc galaxies was thus derived for two redshift bins, $1 \leq z \leq 2$ and $2 < z \leq 3$, with robust photometric redshifts and ensuring a mass completeness above 95\%.
+The bar fractions we found in JWST F444W are, respectively, $\approx 17.8^{+ 5.1}_{- 4.8}$ per cent and $\approx 13.8^{+ 6.5}_{- 5.8}$ per cent for the lower and higher redshift bins.
+In HST F160W, we found the bar fractions to be $\approx 11.2^{+ 4.7}_{- 3.8}$ per cent and $\approx 6.0^{+ 8.4}_{- 3.7}$ per cent for the lower and higher redshift bins, respectively.
+Notably, at lower redshifts, we find 20 more barred galaxies in JWST, which were not identified in HST images and at higher redshifts, we classify nine more galaxies as barred.
+We thus found the bar fraction to be approximately two times greater in JWST F444W than in HST F160W, hence the restframe NIR bar fractions are twice the optical, showing that the detectability of stellar bars depends significantly on the wavelength range and the sensitivity of the instrument.
 A decrease in the bar fraction is observed at higher redshifts, but the trend could be due to shorter bars being preferentially missed from this study.
-We detect a substantial number of barred galaxies at redshifts $z \leq 3$, implying that bar-driven galaxy evolution commences at a lookback time beyond $\sim 11$ Gyrs.
-In fact, \cite{Guo_2023} have recently reported the finding of a barred galaxy at $z \approx 2.3$, and other teams have reported candidate barred galaxies beyond redshift three (Amvrosiadis et al. 2023, subm.) and even beyond redshift four \citep[][]{Tsukui_2023, Smail_2023}{}{}.
+We detect a substantial number of barred galaxies at redshifts $z \leq 3$, implying that bar-driven galaxy evolution could commence at least in some galaxies at a lookback time $\sim 11$ Gyrs, given that some bar-driven processes, such as promoting gas inflow along the bar leading edges, are thought to proceed quickly after bar formation \citep[$\sim 0.1$ Gyrs; see, e.g.,][]{Athanassoula_1992, Seo_2019, Baba_2020}{}{}.
+In fact, \cite{Guo_2023} have recently reported the finding of a barred galaxy at $z \approx 2.3$, and other teams have reported candidate barred galaxies beyond redshift three \citep[][Amvrosiadis et al. (2023), subm.]{Costantin_2023}{}{} and even beyond redshift four \citep[][]{Tsukui_2023, Smail_2023}{}{}.
 In this study, the highest redshift strongly and weakly barred galaxies found are at $z \simeq 2.3$ and $z \simeq 2.8$, respectively.